gary-jipp/lighthouse-react-w07d01/README.md

   - clean up the project
   - add some JSX : eg: a hello button

+## Anatomy of a React App
+ - public folder: index.html - rarely touch
+ - src folder:  our stuff
+ - index.js:  rarely touch
+ - App.js (or Application.js):  All the fun starts here
+ - css files:  the usual stuff

+## Anatomy of a Component
+ - Component is a JavaScript Function
+ - has some "stuff" then a `return`
+ - the `return` is where all the action happens
+ - stuff before that is getting ready for showtime

  ##  JSX
   - what is jsx?
   - embedding JS variables in markup
   - similar to EJS in an Express App
   - can even make markup a variable

-## Anatomy of a Component
- - Component is a JavaScript Function
- - has some "stuff" then a `return`
- - the `return` is where all the action happens
- - stuff before that is getting ready for showtime

 ## Props & Attributes
   - components are just functions.
 Really, that's all they are.
   - component attributes show up as props. *Remember this*